 L.A.
 Banks

 Leslie Esdaile Banks wrote in four different genres under four different pen names.
+She was the author of the Vampire Huntress Legend series and the Crimson Moon Novels, including Left for Undead and Never Cry Werewolf.
+She had a bachelor’s degree from the University of Pennsylvania’s Wharton School of Business and a master’s in fine arts from Temple University.
 Her Vampire Hunter series reads like a streetwise Buffy the Vampire Slayer with a hip, multicultural cast and grittier adult entanglements rife with lust and complication instead of teenage romance.
 The highly prolific author passed away in 2011 after a battle with cancer.